Explains how an agency should address intellectual property in its Notice of Procurement.

 Allowing the supplier to commercialise the new intellectual property encourages innovation and economic development.

 Other options include licensing and releasing software as open source.
-You can find guidance on New Zealand Government Open Access and Licensing framework (NZGOAL).
+You can find guidance on New Zealand Government Open Access and Licensing framework (NZGOAL)(external link).